Do you prefer to contact us by phone?

 Warm Sweater Day: an urgent call to separate electricity and gas prices in the face of persistently high gas prices

-If someone doesn't do it for the climate (altruism), he or she may be persuaded to turn the thermostat down a bit for a day or longer because it also works out financially (egoism).
-Since the energy shock of autumn 2022, many people have become more aware of the importance of energy efficiency as a form of insurance against runaway pricing on energy markets.
-Since then, household energy consumption has fallen by a few percent annually.
-Good for the climate and the wallet.
-In this Wanted Fact, we take a moment to consider the relationship between electricity and gas prices.
+If someone doesn’t do it for the climate (altruism), they may still be persuaded to turn the thermostat down for a day (or longer) because it also makes financial sense (self-interest).
+Since the energy shock of autumn 2022, many people have become more aware of the importance of energy efficiency as a form of insurance against energy-market pricing that can spiral out of control.
+That double motivation (climate and bill) remains highly relevant today: policy in Belgium and across the EU increasingly targets energy efficiency, affordability, and security of supply at the same time, while many households and SMEs remain exposed to price shocks—especially under variable contracts.

 When wind and sun are not enough… Nuclear energy and gas as an alternative